First auditorium (1923–1938) and former Big Game Museum

 12 Woodstock Road, oXFORD

-This striking building, later popularly known as the Red Barn, was originally erected in 1906 as a Big Game Museum by Charles Peel.
+The striking building below, later popularly known as the Red Barn, was originally erected in 1906 as a Big Game Museum by Charles Peel.
 The walls were 20 feet high to the roof plate.
 When it closed in 1918 the collection was acquired by the Royal Albert Memorial Museum in Exeter where ‘Gerald’ the giraffe still remains an iconic mascot.

 The building was acquired by Alfred Ballard, auctioneer and a leading amateur actor with the City of Oxford Dramatic Club.
 He intended to use it for auctions and as an auditorium.
 Meanwhile Jane Ellis (real name Helen Olive Stockbridge), a young London actress, was determined that Oxford should have its own repertory company.
 She persuaded the sympathetic Ballard to rent out the auditorium and approached the celebrated director J. B. Fagan, with whom she had worked at the Royal Court Theatre, to take on the challenge of the new venture.
 There was opposition from the Vice-Chancellor, anxious to protect undergraduate morals, but eventually the new venture was allowed to take off.